Wondering what to eat for breakfast in Hue, Vietnam? The spicy noodle Vietnamese soup known as Bun Bo Hue is always the

 Eating the multifaceted brew of pork broth, pork balls, vermicelli-like rice noodles and congealed pork blood is just part of the Bun Bo Hue fun.
 Augmenting the spicy Vietnamese soup with an assortment of herbs, banana blossom and hot chili flakes is a freewheeling exercise.

 During our meal, Mindi dug her spoon vigorously into the heat-producing red flakes and proceeded to drop a golf ball sized orb of pain into her luscious bun bo without regard to the consequences.
-Later, she would receive a deadly capsaicin-laced dose to her eye from an accidental splash of soup (that, unfortunately, we didn’t capture on video).
+Later, she would receive a deadly capsaicin-laced dose to her eye from an accidental splash of soup which we unfortunately didn’t capture on video.

 Yes indeed, culinary travel can be dangerous and Mindi had a bright red eye to show for it.
 Needless to say, she recovered well enough to complete the video shoot.
 More importantly, she finished her bowl of soup.